dotnet/csharplang/proposals/first-class-span-types.md

 that it is not possible to define a user-defined operator between types for which a non-user-defined conversion exists ([§10.5.2 Permitted user-defined conversions][permitted-udcs]).
-This is needed so BCL can keep defining the existing Span conversion operators even when they switch to C# 13 (to avoid binary breaking changes and also because we use these operators in codegen of the new standard span conversion).
+This is needed so BCL can keep defining the existing Span conversion operators even when they switch to C# 13 (to avoid binary breaking changes and also because these operators are used in codegen of the new standard span conversion).

 #### Extension receiver